ryojitanabe/APL/README.md

 $ ./de -coco_func_num 1 -prosize 20 -nfe 200000 -alg shade -pop 100 -strategy current_to_pbest_1 -p_rate 0.05 -cross bin -pop_rate -1 -arc_rate 1 -memory_size 10 -num_cheat_param_sampling 50 -out_dir tmp -run_type bbob-apl-analysis -in_file dummy.dat
 ```

 The first Python command creates a directory "tmp" for the procedure of the COCO framework.
-The second command runs a DE algorithm on the 20-dimensional 3rd function instance of $ f_1 $ (the Sphere function).
+The second command runs a DE algorithm on the 20-dimensional 3rd function instance of f1 (the Sphere function).
 More precisely, the parameters of the DE are as follows:

-- Maximum number of function evaluations (nfe): 200000 ($ =10^4 \times 20 $)
+- Maximum number of function evaluations (nfe): 200000 (=10,000 * 20)
 - Parameter adaptation method (alg): SHADE
 - Population size (pop): 100
 - Mutation strategy (strategy): current-to-pbest/1
 - Pbest rate in current-to-pbest/1 (p\_rate): 0.05
 - Crossover method (cross): binomial crossover
 - Population rate (pop\_rate): -1
-    - This sets the population size to "dim $ \times $ pop\_rate".
+    - This sets the population size to "dim * pop\_rate".
 	- "pop\rate_=-1" means that the population size is determined by the argument "pop".
 - Archive rate (arc\_rate): 1
     - The actual archive size is pop * arc\_rate.
 Thus, in this example, 100 * 1 = 100.
 - Memory size in SHADE (memory\_size): 10
 - Memory size in SHADE (num\_cheat\_param\_sampling): 50
-    - This generates $ 50 \times 50 $ parameter pairs of the scale factor $ F $ and the crossover rate $ C $.
+    - This generates 50 * 50 parameter pairs of the scale factor F and the crossover rate C.
 - Output directory (out_dir):  tmp
 - Run type (run\_type): bbob-apl-analysis
     - This runs DE to obtain adaptive parameter landscapes.